syncfusion-content/flutter-docs/Flutter/pdf/working-with-tables.md

 # Tables in Flutter PDF

-The Syncfusion Flutter PDF provides support for creating customizable tables in a PDF document by using [`PdfGrid`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfGrid-class.html) table model.
+The Syncfusion<sup>&reg;</sup> Flutter PDF provides support for creating customizable tables in a PDF document by using [`PdfGrid`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfGrid-class.html) table model.
 It is designed with advanced customization, styling, and formatting.

 ## Creating a table